mconour/tweetbot/README.md

-# twitter-bot
+# TweetBot

-Twitter bot using Python that gets you followers
+Languages: Python
+Other: GeckoDriver